-There are four approaches in psychotherapy: psychodynamic, behavioural, humanistic and systemic.
+There are four approaches in psychotherapy: psychodynamic, humanistic, behavioural and systemic.
 I am integrative: I believe that each of the four holds a partial truth.
 My integrative approach implies, in practice, adapting the therapy to the person, and not the person to the therapy

-In clinical practice, I integrate the existential-humanistic approach (especially person-centred therapy) and the contextual-behavioural approach (especially acceptance and commitment therapy) via the transtheoretical model and the pluralistic model ,
+In clinical practice, I integrate the existential-humanistic approach (especially person-centred therapy) and the contextual-behavioural approach (especially acceptance and commitment therapy) from a transtheoretical-pluralistic perspective .

 Acceptance and Commitment Therapy (ACT) is a branch of the behavioural approach, a mindfulness-based intervention closely related to cognitive behavioural therapy, that integrates mindfulness and acceptance strategies with values-based commitment in order to increase psychological flexibility.
 ACT is task-focused, with each session centred on one or two strategies, and usually delivered as a short intervention.
 The system was developed by Dr. Steven Hayes and his colleagues at the University of Nevada based on decades of scientific development.

 Person-Centred Therapy (PCT)